littlebizzy/slickstack/docs/headless.md

 SlickStack does not currently rewrite WordPress URLs to the remote frontend domain.

+## Frontend caching and revalidation

+SlickStack does not FastCGI-cache WordPress REST API responses.
+The remote frontend should manage its own API caching, generated pages, and content refresh behavior.

+Publishing or updating content in WordPress does not automatically clear caches or rebuild pages on the remote frontend.

+Depending on the frontend platform, this may require scheduled refreshes, build hooks, publishing webhooks, or on-demand page and tag revalidation.

+Avoid making a new uncached WordPress API request for every public page view.
+Excessive requests from a remote hosting provider may encounter SlickStack's normal Nginx or PHP rate limits.

 ## Scope

 SlickStack manages the WordPress backend and LEMP stack.